junxit/us-congress-bills-117/metadata.md

 - 2021-02-24 — Referred to the Committee on the Judiciary, and in addition to the Committees on Armed Services, and Energy and Commerce, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
 - 2021-02-24 — Referred to the Committee on the Judiciary, and in addition to the Committees on Armed Services, and Energy and Commerce, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
 - 2021-02-24 — Referred to the Committee on the Judiciary, and in addition to the Committees on Armed Services, and Energy and Commerce, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
+- 2021-02-25 — Referred to the Subcommittee on Health.
+- 2021-03-01 — Rule H. Res.
+179 passed House.
+- 2021-03-01 — Rules Committee Resolution H. Res.
+179 Reported to House.
+Rule provides for consideration of H.R.
+1 and H.R.
+1280.
+Rule provides for 1 hour of general debate on H.R.
+1 and one motion to recommit.
+Rule provides for 1 hour of general debate on H.R.
+1280 and one motion to recommit.
+- 2021-03-03 — Considered under the provisions of rule H. Res.
+179. (consideration: CR H1039-1071)
+- 2021-03-03 — DEBATE - The House proceeded with one hour of debate on H.R.
+1280.
+- 2021-03-03 — Motion to reconsider laid on the table Agreed to without objection.
+- 2021-03-03 — Ms. Malliotakis moved to recommit to the Committee on the Judiciary. (text: CR H1069)
+- 2021-03-03 — On motion to recommit Failed by the Yeas and Nays: 208 - 219 (Roll no. 59).
+- 2021-03-03 — On passage Passed by the Yeas and Nays: 220 - 212 (Roll no. 60). (text: CR H1039-1054)
+- 2021-03-03 — Passed/agreed to in House: On passage Passed by the Yeas and Nays: 220 - 212 (Roll no. 60).(text: CR H1039-1054)
+- 2021-03-03 — Rule provides for consideration of H.R.
+1 and H.R.
+1280.
+Rule provides for 1 hour of general debate on H.R.
+1 and one motion to recommit.
+Rule provides for 1 hour of general debate on H.R.
+1280 and one motion to recommit.
+- 2021-03-03 — The previous question on the motion to recommit was ordered pursuant to the rule.
+- 2021-03-03 — The previous question was ordered pursuant to the rule.